NFL on American television: Saturday NFL games

 Since 2018, NFL Network has exclusively aired three or four late-season Saturday games per season.
 When the schedule is released, five Sunday afternoon games in each of these weeks will be eligible to be moved to Saturday afternoon or evening.
 The games moving to Saturday are typically announced no later than four weeks prior to game day.
-Beginning in 2021, ESPN and ABC will air a Saturday doubleheader during Week 18 featuring games with playoff implications.
+Beginning in 2021, ESPN and ABC currently air a Saturday doubleheader during Week 18 featuring games with playoff implications.

-The 2021 season will feature six Saturday regular season games (two each in Weeks 15, 16, and 18), equal with the 2001 and 2003 seasons for the most Saturday games played in a season since the turn of the millennium (excluding years in which Christmas falls on Sunday, and thus the great majority of that week's games are moved to Saturday afternoon).
+The 2023 season featured eight Saturday regular season games (three in Weeks 15, two in Week 16, one in Week 17, and two in Week 18) making it the most Saturday games played in a season since 1970 (excluding years in which Christmas falls on Sunday, and thus the great majority of that week's games are moved to Saturday afternoon).
+The 2024 season featured a Saturday night triple header which started with Chargers and Patriots.
+Followed by the Bengals taking on the Broncos.
+And concluded with a prime time matchup as the Rams taking on the Cardinals.

-Several notable games have taken place on Saturdays, including the New England Patriots' historic comeback from a 22–3 deficit in the fourth quarter against the New York Giants in 1996, a game the same season between the Philadelphia Eagles and the New York Jets in which the Eagles won in dramatic fashion over the 1-13 Jets to keep their playoff hopes alive (they would eventually qualify), the final game at Three Rivers Stadium featuring the Pittsburgh Steelers and Washington Redskins in 2000, another Patriots-Giants matchup in 2007 which saw the Patriots complete a 16–0 season and was simulcast on three networks, the last-ever match at Texas Stadium won by the Baltimore Ravens over the Dallas Cowboys in 2008, a 2012 game between the Detroit Lions and the Atlanta Falcons in which Calvin Johnson of the Lions set the NFL record for receiving yards in one season, a 2015 game between the Eagles and the Redskins to decide the NFC East champion, and a 2022 game between the Titans and Jaguars to decide the AFC South champion.
+Several notable games have taken place on Saturdays, including the New England Patriots' historic comeback from a 22–3 deficit in the fourth quarter against the New York Giants in 1996, a game the same season between the Philadelphia Eagles and the New York Jets in which the Eagles won in dramatic fashion over the 1-13 Jets to keep their playoff hopes alive (they would eventually qualify), the final game at Three Rivers Stadium featuring the Pittsburgh Steelers and Washington Redskins in 2000, another Patriots-Giants matchup in 2007 which saw the Patriots complete a 16–0 season and was simulcast on three networks, the last-ever match at Texas Stadium won by the Baltimore Ravens over the Dallas Cowboys in 2008, a 2012 game between the Detroit Lions and the Atlanta Falcons in which Calvin Johnson of the Lions set the NFL record for receiving yards in one season, a 2015 game between division rivals Eagles and the Redskins to decide the NFC East champion, a 2022 game between the Indianapolis Colts and the Minnesota Vikings in which the Vikings completed the largest comeback in NFL history down 33 points at halftime for a 39–36 overtime win, and a 2022 game between the rivals Titans and Jaguars to decide the AFC South champion.